hdShang/arxiv-daily/docs/cs-RO/2025-05-27/papers/250520726v2-manitaskgen-a-comprehensive-task-generator-for-benchmarking-and-impr.md

 ---
 layout: default
-title: ManiTaskGen: A Comprehensive Task Generator for Benchmarking and Improving Vision-Language Agents on Embodied Decision-Making
+title: "ManiTaskGen: A Comprehensive Task Generator for Benchmarking and Improving Vision-Language Agents on Embodied Decision-Making"
 ---

 # ManiTaskGen: A Comprehensive Task Generator for Benchmarking and Improving Vision-Language Agents on Embodied Decision-Making